 CBG products are similar to CBD products.
 The only difference is cannabigerol is the star active ingredient in the formula, not cannabidiol.

 What is CBG Best For?

 Before we explore the different types of products, let’s look at why some cannabis fans prefer CBG.
 CBG and CBD both interact with the endocannabinoid system, so many of the effects are similar.
 Both promote a sense of relaxation, alertness, and focus, among other responses.
-Like CBD, people also use CBG for anxiety, as an anti-inflammatory, for pain, and for recovery.

 Is CBG Stronger than CBD?

 CBG is potentially more effective than CBD when used for the symptoms mentioned above, but there is no hard evidence suggesting CBG is better than CBD or vice versa.
 However, the high dose of CBD in many CBG oils may have something to do with why some people claim cannabigerol oil works better for them.